Inventory Management

 - understand how and when to order direct from publishers for better discounts

-- use Ingram for front list and special orders
+- use Ingram both efficiently and effectively, especially for customer special orders

 - maintain cash flow via returns, turns, and budgets